GridOPTICS/GridPACK/docs/user_manual/sphinx/Section6-AdvancedFunctionality.rst

 contain 4 processors and one containing 2 processors.

-An example of how communicators can be used to create multiple levels of parallelism is illustrated in Figure 11.
+An example of how communicators can be used to create multiple levels of parallelism is illustrated in Figure 10.
 The example has 8 tasks that can be evaluated independently.
-The first row in Figure `6.2 <#fig:multi-level>`__ shows four processors.
+The first row in Figure 10 shows four processors.
 Two of the 8 tasks are run on each processor so if each task has been parallelized then it needs to run on a communicator with only 1 processor in it.
 The second row shows the same calculation running on 8 processors.
 In this